An introduction to Azure ML Designer to build a Churn Prediction Model

-Once all the transformations are completed, the ‘Split Data’ asset can be dragged, and in its settings, the training data set size can be mentioned for the split.
+Once all the transformations are completed in machine learning Azure platform, the ‘Split Data’ asset can be dragged, and in its settings, the training data set size can be mentioned for the split.
 Now click on ‘Submit’ at the top, and the pipeline starts to run.
 It takes a few minutes to complete all the steps in the pipeline.

 Now drag the ‘Train Model’ asset under the ‘Split Data’ asset.
 Here, the left end on the bottom side of the ‘Split Data’ asset must be joined to the right end at the top of the ‘Train Model’ asset.
 Adjacent to the ‘split data’ asset, drag another asset from the ‘Machine Learning algorithms’ section, which contains several algorithms.
 In this case, I’ve used a logistic regression model to perform the classification.
 Connect the left point on the ‘Train Model’ asset to the bottom part of the ‘logistic regression’ asset.